Trycondiuis/CapstoneProjectOOP/README.md

 Copy the files inventory.py and inventory.yxy to the root file of your new project in PyCharm
 ## Usage
 For the development of this software, one class, 7 functions, and a menu were created. \
-The components will be described below highlighting their purpose.
+The components will be described below highlighting their purposes.
 ### Shoes class
 ```Python
 class Shoes: